openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/matrix/inverse-14.rst

    * Account for each row swap in the LU decomposition step - for every row swap, swap the sign of the determinant.
    * Multiply all elements of :math:`A^{-1}` by the determinant to obtain the adjugate matrix.

 6. Return the computed matrix.
+Convert it back from f32 to its original element type.

 **Attribute**: